Gopalganj District, Bangladesh: Demographics

-Today, the majority are the Bengali Muslims, although before Partition Hindus, most of whom were Namasudras, formed a clear majority in what is today Gopalganj district.
-The largest minority group is the Bengali Hindus, while Christians are present.
-The Muslim population has constantly increased, while Hindu population has constantly decreased from a high of nearly 400,000 (40% of the population in 1981) to under 350,000 today, and the Christian population has remained consistent at 13,000.
+Today, the majority of the population consists of Bengali Muslims, although before the Partition, Hindus—most of whom were Namasudras—formed a clear majority in what is now Gopalganj District.
+The largest minority group is the Bengali Hindus, while Christians are the second largest.
+The Muslim population has steadily increased, while the Hindu population has steadily declined from nearly 400,000 (40% of the population in 1981) to under 350,000 today.
+The Christian population has remained relatively stable at about 13,000.
 Gopalganj has the highest percentage of Hindus of any district in Bangladesh.
-The district of Gopalganj has 356 mosques, 359 temples, and 250 churches.
+The district has 356 mosques, 359 temples, and 250 churches.

-Hindus are an significant minority in Kotalipara upazila in Gopalganj district and form majority in some areas of Kotalipara(47.10%).
-Gopalganj is mainly Muslim dominated but also has presence of Hindu majority areas despite that Hindus are an significant minority in the district.
+Hindus are a significant minority in Kotalipara Upazila, where they make up 47.10% of the population and form a majority in some areas.
+Although Gopalganj District is predominantly Muslim, it also contains areas with Hindu majorities.

 Administration

 Gopalganj district consists of 5 sub-districts namely Gopalganj Sadar, Kotalipara, Kashiani, Muksudpur, and Tungipara; 4 municipalities namely Gopalganj (Class A), Tungipara (Class B), Kotalipara (Class B) & Muksudpur (Class C) and 68 union councils.

 The main township is known as Gopalganj Sadar, which consists of 9 wards and 49 mahallas.
 Gopalganj municipality was constituted in 1972.
 It has an area of 8.59 km^{2} and a population of 40,987; male 53.27%, female 46.73% with a population density of 4,771 per km^{2}.